SandraBergstrom/PP1/README.md

 #### Fixed bugs

+- Column count i gallery shows only 2 columns in large screens. <br>
+*Adjusted place for a "}".

 - form action is not working. <br>
 *Removed ">" at the end of the action link. *